growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

 【Diagram】
 ![diagram-for-custom-bot-with-proxy](/assets/images/slack-bot-outline-custom-with-proxy.png)

-To deploy a custom bot without proxy in your Slack workspace, you need to create and edit it on Slack app.
+To deploy a custom bot without proxy in your Slack workspace, you need to create and edit it on the Slack app.
 The steps are below.

-## Create Custom bot with proxy
+## Create a Custom bot with proxy

-1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click **Create New App** button.
+1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click the **Create New App** button.

   ![slack-custom-bot1](/assets/images/slack-custom-bot1.png)